Cover photos credit: Glenn Corbiere (all photos)

 Be a good steward

-• private land owners have a very important role to play in species recovery; if you find Rapids clubtail on your land, you may be eligible for stewardship programs that support the protection and recovery of species at risk and their habitats
+• Private landowners have a very important role to play in species recovery.
+If you find species at risk on your land, you may be eligible for stewardship programs that support the protection and recovery of species at risk and their habitats, such as the Species at Risk Stewardship Program.

-• soil erosion and runoff is a source of pollutants such as fertilizers and pesticides to watercourses in Ontario; there are many things that you can do to help reduce these effects and you might even be eligible for funding assistance; for more information on these and other programs, contact the Ontario Soil and Crop Improvement Association
+• Soil erosion and runoff is a source of pollutants (like fertilizers and pesticides) that enter watercourses in Ontario.
+There are many things that you can do to help reduce these effects, and you may be eligible for funding assistance.
+You can find more information about programs and funding assistance from organizations such as the Ontario Soil and Crop Improvement Association and ALUS Canada.

 Report illegal activity